 The proposed algorithm performs favorably relative to competitors in terms of time-to-capture in a suite of simulation experiments including pursuit-evasion over a grid and the coordination of ghost behavior in the class arcade game Pac-Man.

 Zhen is a PhD candidate working with Laber Labs.
-His research interests include optimal treatment regime, machine learning, and Bayesian Inference .
-We thought this posting was a great excuse to get to know a little more about him, so we we asked:
+His research interests include optimal treatment regime, machine learning, and Bayesian Inference.
+We thought this posting was a great excuse to get to know a little more about him, so we asked him a question!

 That’s all.
 I’m ready to be fired.